Abhishek-programs/UNO_Project/readme.md

 - Special condition for +4 and suitable penalty.
 - Allow users to pull card from pull pile when no suitable cards to play.
 - Let users specify number of players from 2 to 6
+- Use Sockets to turn it into multiplayer
 - More...

 ### Finally, attempt to create API and turn it to GUI